Ruturajn/Dotfiles/README.md

 - *The Setup Install Script places the config files in their respective directories and installs the dependencies.
 Please read the ```README.md``` file placed under the `Ubuntu-Setup-Script` directory and the script, before running the script.
 You can just get the script using curl (see
   [Ubuntu-Setup-Script/README.md](https://github.com/Ruturajn/Dotfiles/tree/ubuntu/Ubuntu-Setup-Script)), it will clone this repo and do the needfull.*
 - *The `picom.conf` file here, is to be used with the original picom.
-Since I am using [Jonaburg's Fork of picom](https://github.com/jonaburg/picom)
-  I use the default config provided in that repo, so I have not included it here.
-If you want to use jonaburg-picom just use the default config there, I am using just that, no changes.*
+For [Jonaburg's Fork of picom](https://github.com/jonaburg/picom), I use `jonaburg_picom.conf`.
+If you want to use jonaburg-picom use that.*
 - If you don't see the `wifi` widget show up, change line `138` in [qtile/config.py](https://github.com/Ruturajn/Dotfiles/blob/ubuntu/qtile/config.py) to your network interface.
 - *To use the [bright_control](https://github.com/Ruturajn/Dotfiles/blob/ubuntu/qtile/Scripts/bright_control) script, the user will need to be a part of